oluwasemilorebadejo/hng-stage-2/readME.md

 DATABASE_PASSWORD= # MongoDB cluster password
 ```

-Ensure that you replace `DATABASE_URL` with the correct MongoDB connection URL.
+Ensure that you replace `DATABASE` with the correct MongoDB connection URL.

 ## 5. Running the API <a name="running-the-api"></a>